Kate del Castillo did not talk to the Queen of the Pacific to prep for her role

-In addition, the 43-year-old Mexican has also said that Guzmán Loera gave her the rights to his image so that she could make content about his life.
-In fact, at some point, she had a reaction from Emma Coronel, the narco's wife.
+The 43-year-old Mexican has also said that Guzmán Loera gave her the rights to his image so that she could make content with his life.
+In fact, at some point, she reacted to Emma Coronel, the narco's wife.
 The couple explained in a chat with Telemundo that "they will have to contact me because everything that has to do with Joaquín's life has to do with me".

 Kate del Castillo was a key player in the Attorney General's Office (PGR) recapturing Joaquín "El Chapo" Guzmán on January 8, 2016, in the Mochis, Sinaloa.
 However, the actress was unable to set foot in Mexico for almost three years due to the investigation opened against her.

 Although Enrique Peña Nieto's administration investigated her for possible money laundering, no charges were filed against her.
 Therefore, in the interview with Univision, Jorge Ramos insinuated that her persecution could be for fear that she would say something inconvenient for the PRI government, to which she responded: